 Now to the fun part.

 The following sections discuss what kind of data JAMES collects, how it’s used and what you can do to protect the information you share online.

-In particular, JAMES employs WordPress.com, Google Analytics, Cloudflare, and MailChimp.
+In particular, JAMES employs WordPress.com, Google Analytics, Microsoft Clarity, and Cloudflare.
 You should read and understand their privacy policies to understand how your use of JAMES may be tracked and analyzed by these services.